The Secrets of Generating Art Ideas

 The Problem

-We expect students to produce art products before we teach them how to get ideas for the products.
+Too often, we expect students to produce art products before we teach them how to get ideas for the products.
 A few are intuitive enough to do it well.
 We wonder why most of them tend to borrow from others, why they copy, and why we get junk unless we show them an example.

 School science labs often prescribe the experiments, but they seldom teach how to come up with an experiment.
 Science teachers explain the scientific method, but fail to have their students postulate things to test scientifically.
 Instead, they are very busy teaching about what other scientists have already postulated and tested.
 How can students in these classes learn how to come up with their own ideas for experiments.

 Imaginative thinking is at the core of art, science, and a number of other disciplines, but the science of imaginative thinking is kept secret from students.
 Their teachers do not talk about it nor explain it.
-Imaginative thinking is often not practiced as part of these coursed.
+Imaginative thinking is often not practiced as part of these courses.
 For many students the source of ideas for art really remains a mystery.
 Many students continue to lack the confidence as well as the thinking skills to generate and develop their own ideas.
 In some instances, art students are expected to learn by copying work from the teacher, from magazines, or from the students around them.
-Science class experiments are more often prescribed than invented.
+Science class experiments are prescribed rather than invented.

 As adults, these students may be good imitators, good office and factory workers, but not well suited to solve new problems.
 They grow up to trust the ideas of experts, and fail to consider their own ideas.
 They have not learned critical assessment.
 In some cases they tragically follow the wrong experts and their life becomes a failure—at times even creating violent and tragic consequences.